 University management reviews all write-offs in accordance with the following guidelines:

-- All write-offs for amounts greater than $25 and less than the amount of undergraduate resident tuition for the current year are reviewed by the vendor department and the University Receivables Collections Manager before being written off.
+- All write-offs for amounts equal to or less than the amount of undergraduate resident tuition for the current year are reviewed by the vendor department and the University Receivables Manager before being written off.

-- Write-offs for amounts greater than $10,000 are routed to the Attorney General's Office for review after approval by the vendor department, the University Receivables Collections Manager, and the Executive Director of Business Services/Controller.
+- Write-offs for amounts greater than $10,000 are routed to the Attorney General's Office for review after approval by the vendor department, the University Receivables Manager, and the Executive Director of Business Services/Controller.

 The Attorney General's Division reviews the submitted information for legal sufficiency.